Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/README.md

 1. [Fetch](https://developers.google.com/web/updates/2015/03/introduction-to-fetch) To access the jService API.

+1. [Async](https://developers.google.com/web/fundamentals/primers/async-functions) To ensure quiz questions are loaded before any other actions can be taken.

 1. [Button](https://www.w3schools.com/csS/css3_buttons.asp) To get the button press effect.

 1. [Pixabay](https://pixabay.com/) Used for quiz host images.